-.
-Once Recording Has Begun, Employees Will Not Stop Recording Until the Event Has Concluded
+6. Once Recording Has Begun, Employees Will Not Stop Recording Until the Event Has Concluded

+Employees will record the entire event unless specifically instructed otherwise by this manual section.

 An event has concluded when all of the following apply:

 - The employee has completed his or her part of the active investigation;